frinknet/GitPushy/README.md

 GitPushy - A Simple Deployment Framework
 ========

 GitPushy is a siplified framework to aid in scripting [continuous deployment] [cd] and [continuous integration] [ci].
-At it's core, GitPushy is simply a Bash framework for [CD] [cd] and/or [CI] [ci] without a lot of needless fluff.
+At it's core, GitPushy is simply a Bash framework for [CD] [cd] and [CI] [ci] without a lot of needless fluff.

-[CD]: http://en.wikipedia.org/wiki/Continuous_deployment "Wikipedia: Continuous Deployment"
-[CI]: http://en.wikipedia.org/wiki/Continuous_integration "Wikipedia: Continuous Integration"

 Deployments should be simple.
 Send a git commit, deploy updates to intended servers.
 Different branches represent different stages of application development.
 Git branch access determins deployment access.
 Commiting to a certain branch triggers deployment on that branch.
 Deployments happen from multiple servers to multiple servers.
 Using git hooks allows us to capitalize on the distributed nature of git to enhance deployment.
-Manual deployments use bash from the command line so we might as well write the entire deployment engine in bash to avoid duplicating the effort.
+Manual deployments use bash from the command line so we might as well write the entire deployment engine in Bash to avoid duplicating the effort.

 Instalation